Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering: Main

 where $p_v(\pmb{\rho})=p(\pmb{\rho})|\pmb{\rho}|^3 / (\int p(\pmb{\rho})|\pmb{\rho}|^3 \text{d}\pmb{\rho})$ is the volume-based scatterer size distribution.
 The constant $c$ results from volumetric scattering deeply inside the sample and is approximately independent to scatterer size.
 The rest term in equation.(\ref{eq:bcg}) is proportional to the volume portion of rough scratches on powder particle surfaces within the thin-layer region.
-The scanning electron microscopy images for KCl cubic crystal particles in Fig.\ref{fig:4}c and Fig.\ref{fig:4}d suggest that the depth of random scratches $a$ could be assumed to be independent to the scatterer size for simplicity.
+A scanning electron microscopy (SEM) image for the KCl cubic crystal particle in Fig.\ref{fig:4}(b) inset suggests that the depth of random scratches $a$ could be assumed to be independent to the scatterer size for simplicity.
+More SEM images are included in Supplementary Fig.S8.
 Because powder particles are densely located, the lateral area of scratches is irrelevant to the scatterer size.
 Thus, its volume portion is mainly determined by the number of occupation layers $N_0$ along the z-direction within an approximate depth of $\Delta$.
-As represented in Fig.\ref{fig:4}e, the size dependence of $N_0$ is $N_0 = [\Delta/|\pmb{\rho}|]$, where $[\cdot]$ is the floor function.
+As represented in Fig.\ref{fig:4}(c), the size dependence of $N_0$ is $N_0 = [\Delta/|\pmb{\rho}|]$, where $[\cdot]$ is the floor function.
 The overall contribution of thin-layer scattering is proportional to $N_0$ with a coefficient of $a^2/\Delta^2$.
-Parameters $a$, $\Delta$ and $c$ were fitted by 20 samples with different distributions, all fitted points align well with the corresponding measurements, as plotted in Fig.\ref{fig:4}b.
+Parameters $a$, $\Delta$ and $c$ were fitted by 20 samples with different distributions, all fitted points align well with the corresponding measurements, as plotted in Fig.\ref{fig:4}(b).
 The fitted parameters $a_{\text{fit}}$, $c_{\text{fit}}$ is $1.80$ $\mu\text{m}$ and $2.95\times 10^{-3}$, respectively.
-The fitted thickness $\Delta_{\text{fit}}=316$ $\mu$m closely approximates the calculated value 330 $\mu$m in our system, reinforcing the validity of the physical picture in Fig.\ref{fig:4}e.
-Due to the floor function, particles with a size $|\pmb{\rho}|>\Delta$ have no contribution to equation.(\ref{eq:bcg}), which is consistent with the observation in Fig.\ref{fig:4}b that the fluctuation gradually loses the size dependence for the mean scatterer size above 400 $\mu$m.
+The fitted thickness $\Delta_{\text{fit}}=316$ $\mu$m closely approximates the calculated value 330 $\mu$m in our system, reinforcing the validity of the physical picture in Fig.\ref{fig:4}(c).
+Due to the floor function, particles with a size $|\pmb{\rho}|>\Delta$ have no contribution to equation.(\ref{eq:bcg}), which is consistent with the observation in Fig.\ref{fig:4}(b) that the fluctuation gradually loses the size dependence for the mean scatterer size above 400 $\mu$m.
 Equation.(\ref{eq:bcg}) suggests that the fluctuation of mutual intensity in a single realization $\delta \mu$ is not pure noise, as it encodes the scatterer information explicitly.